dojo/docs/developer/design/bootstrap.rst

 variables, and further allows a single mechanism for setting configuration variables.
 The dojo boostrap module dojo/_base/config uses this mechanism to gain access to any configuration data sniffed by the loader.

+All v1.6- configuration variables remain for v1.7.
+The semantics of debugAtAllCosts have changed; see "Modes of Operation".

 Configuration data is pushed into require.rawConfig by single-level mixing.
 Consider the following example:

 .. code-block :: javascript